SpaceX to bring astronauts to short-handed Space Station for longer stay

 “I think that it being in the summertime, hopefully with a May 27 launch date, we’re hitting a good time so that my son will be able to follow the mission a little more closely than he would if he was in school,” Behnken said.

-SpaceX and Boeing Co have been awarded a combined $7 billion to build separate crew transportation systems under the Commercial Crew Program, NASA’s flagship campaign to use the private sector for ISS missions and curb its reliance on Russia’s Soyuz rocket.
+SpaceX and Boeing Co BA.N. have been awarded a combined $7 billion to build separate crew transportation systems under the Commercial Crew Program, NASA’s flagship campaign to use the private sector for ISS missions and curb its reliance on Russia’s Soyuz rocket.

 “We currently are supporting the station with the bare minimum,” NASA administrator Jim Bridenstine said on Friday.
 “Without the presence of Behnken and Hurley, we otherwise would likely defer such an operation until additional NASA crew members are available.”